developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

       [Cilium](/category/cilium/).
 We have guides in our archive for Kubernetes and Cilium installation if you need further help;
       [Kubernetes](/category/kubernetes/) is the place to look for.
-- [x] The source code for the frontend is written in pure Vanilla JavaScript, bundled with [ViteJS] and built with [Bun].
-I am by no means a frontender as you shall see shortly for yourself, however, the code you will see is a Single Page Application without any JS framework; cause that's how [Maximiliano Firtman] taught the rest of us possible, among many disbeliefs!
+- [x] The [source code for the frontend] is written in pure Vanilla JavaScript, bundled with [ViteJS] and built with [Bun].
+I am by no means a frontender as you shall see shortly for yourself, however, the code is a Single Page Application without any JS framework; cause that's how [Maximiliano Firtman] taught the rest of us possible, among many disbeliefs!
-- [x] The CI takes care of the deployment to the [GitHub Pages].
+- [x] The CI takes care of the deployment to the [GitHub Pages][gh-pages].
 Both are free for public repositories.

 With that somewhat unconventional stack, let's see how we can create our own